WebMemex/freeze-dry/Readme.md

 The `options` object is optional, and even `document` can be omitted, in which case it will default to `window.document`.
 Possible options are:
+- `timeout` (number): Maximum time (in milliseconds) spent on fetching the page's subresources.
+The resulting HTML will have only succesfully fetched subresources inlined.
 - `docUrl` (string): overrides the documents's URL.
 This will influence the expansion of relative URLs, and is useful for cases where the document was constructed dynamically (e.g. using [DOMParser][]).